Service Rate Control in Queues with Abandonments: Problem formulation

 \section{Problem formulation}

-We start with the problem formulation for infinite capacity systems where customers pay at the time of arrival.
+We start with the problem formulation for infinite buffer systems where customers pay at the time of arrival.
 Formulations for the other versions will be slight modifications of this original one.